mzattera/v4j/docs/010/index.md

     It is not different words from same dictionary are chosen; it's that new words not used elsewhere are used.
 Smae for laswt word
 	Would be interesting to see the first and last letters of these words.**

-** Here or in a separate ote: words in differnt clusters have differnt lenght, but they exhibit the behavior described by VOgt**
+** Here or in a separate note: words in differnt clusters have differnt lenght, but they exhibit the behavior described by VOgt**

+** f.76r l'elenco di caratteri sono caratteri che compaiono troppo o troppo poco....quasi tutti

 ## Removing a character at beginning of words